hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 4. Watch the main screen's live lux, PPFD, and DLI readings to test lighting conditions for your plants.

+## Backups

+Data can be exported and imported via the menu.
+When importing a backup, you can choose to **merge** with existing content or **replace** it entirely.
+Merge discards original identifiers so new plants and their related records are added alongside current data.
+Replace wipes the database before restoring the backup, preserving the identifiers from the archive.

 ## Species PPFD targets

 On first launch the app seeds the database with common species light requirements from